kuil09/Execution-Journal-MCP/README.md

 - Use pause/resume/cancel controls (coming) to manage long-running workflows.
 - Note: `delete_plan` will fail if any executions exist for the plan.
 Cancel or wait for completion first.

+### Compensation (AI-driven)
+- The server does not auto-compensate.
+AI decides when/how to compensate.
+- After invoking a compensation tool, call `record_compensation` to mark the affected step as compensated and log an event.
+- Compensation ordering, retries, and policies should be encoded in the plan and enforced by the AI agent.

 ### Current Limitations (Important)
 - Dependencies are stored but executed sequentially (no DAG scheduler yet).
 - Compensation steps are defined in plans but not auto-executed by the server.